joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 I literally could not unintentionally make this more complex and complicated.

-I would have had to start with trying to build the fifth iteration first (though I did have an idea or vision, of it, just didn't force it).
-Begin with the end in mind, is not the same as trying to begin at the end.
+I would have had to start with trying to build the fifth iteration first (though I did have an idea or vision of it, I just didn't force it).
+Beginning with the end in mind, is not the same as trying to begin at the end.

-What could have been the "final" solution (iteration 4), didn't have to parse the HTML (DOM) with JS to find the buttons (could leave the JS in the head of the document because it was purely functional and the button managed its own state).
-Didn't have to "wait, or verify, the DOM had finished loading".
+What could have been the "final" solution (iteration 4), didn't have to use JS to parse the HTML ([.DOM](document object model)) to find the buttons (could leave the JS in the head of the document because it was purely functional and the button managed its own state).
+Didn't have to wait, or verify, the DOM had finished loading.

-JS not loaded yet, ummmmm…not really possible, because it's in the head, which gets loaded first anyway.

-Don't get me wrong, there are times where it can get a little messy in the HTML if you keep putting everything inside the individual HTML elements; thereby, treating HTML like a first class citizen in the Internet ecosystem instead of some arcane, legacy troll in the basement to be acted upon by other things that we have to keep around because reasons…but that's the point of the constraint.
+Don't get me wrong, there are times where it can get a little messy in the HTML if you keep putting everything inside the individual elements; thereby, treating HTML like a first class citizen in the Internet ecosystem instead of some arcane, legacy troll in the basement to be acted upon by other things…but that's the point of the constraint.

 Stay as small as possible.
 When it becomes too painful to reason about.
 Make it smaller, by moving things somewhere else.